 01 of 05

-If you see only one museum in Vancouver, it should be University of British Columbia's Museum of Anthropology (MOA).
-MOA's incredible collections of First Nations and Coast Salish artworks and artifacts are unique to this region, assuring that you will see things you've never seen before that are unlike anything else in the world.
-The arts, sculptures, and historic works here--including magnificent large-scale sculptures and totems--shouldn't be missed.
+If you see only one museum in Vancouver, it should be University of British Columbia's Museum of Anthropology, or MOA.
+MOA's incredible collections of First Nations and Coast Salish works of art and artifacts are unique to this region.
+You'll see things you've never seen before that are unlike anything else in the world at MOA.
+The art, sculpture, and historic works here, including magnificent large-scale sculptures and totems, shouldn't be missed.